If you’re wondering how to write website content, then you’ve probably already dabbled a little and realized that it’s harder than it looks.

 It doesn’t even acknowledge the brand, in many cases, or only does so, say, at the tail-end of a commercial, where you realize the brand of the car in question after a discussion of personal style and class.

-This can happen on websites too—in fact, it needs to, because that’s where you’re going to get a great number of potential leads.
-This is how to write website content that persuades, that inspires people to fill out forms and click.
+This can happen on websites too — in fact, it needs to because that’s where you’re going to get a great number of potential leads.
+This is how to write website content that persuades, that inspires people to fill out forms and purchase things.

 Because guess what?
 Most of the traffic on your website, most of those potential leads?
 They will never come back.
 For most readers, you have one chance to grab their attention and convince them to take action.

 So you need to make the best first impression you can possibly make.
-If the content on your website is all about you, those potential leads become poor, lost little leads.
+If the content on your website is all about you, those potential leads disappear.

-However, as I mentioned above, this applies to all your communications.
-While all your marketing materials need to be persuasive and speak to your potential customer, you have a wide variety of places where your leads or customers are interacting with your business in a different way.
+While all your marketing materials need to be persuasive and speak to your potential customer, you have a wide variety of places where your leads or customers are interacting with your business.